ncatlab/nlab-content/pages/6/8/0/0/86/content.md

 ### The standard construction
+ {#StandardLagrangianBV}

 We discuss the standard constructions and theorems in Lagrangian BV formalism.
+The discussion here is supposed to be a direct formalization of the informal discussion in the standard physics literature (e.g. [HenneauxTeitelboim](#HenneauxTeitelboim)) but more pedestrian and more lightweight than for instance the more powerful formalizaton of ([BeilinsonDrinfeld](#BeilinsonDrinfeld)).

 Let $k$ be a [[field]] of [[characteristic]] 0.
 Write $dgcAlg_{k}$ for the [[category]] of graded-commutative [[dg-algebra]]s over $k$ (not assumed to be finitely generated and not assumed to be bounded).
 For the present discussion we regared the [[opposite category]] $Space := dgAlg_k^{op}$ as our category of [[space]]s and write